secworks/chacha/README.md

 ## Performance ##
-The core now has four separate quarterround modules, whicg means that one round takes one cycle.
+The core now has four separate quarterround modules, which means that one round takes one cycle.